AkashBais/Knowledge_graph_powered_RAG/README.md

 Information Synthesis: Analyzes and summarizes the gathered information to provide a coherent response.
 Response Generation: Delivers a personalized and concise answer to the user’s query.
 ### Use Cases
-Interacting with your PDF documents
+Interacting with your PDF documents and
 General Knowledge Queries